benregnier/speckle-mcp-gpt/README.md

   - Parameters:
     - `project_id`: The ID of the Speckle project to retrieve
     - `limit` (optional): Maximum number of models to retrieve (default: 20)
-    - `cursor` (optional): Pagination cursor returned from a previous request

 - `search_projects`: Searches for projects by name or description
   - Parameters: